codmpm/node-red-contrib-simplejs/README.md

 node-red-contrib-simplejs
 =
-This node implements some global JavaScript functions so you don't need to use a function-node everytime you need a simple conversions like _parseFloat()_, _parseInt()_, etc.
+This node implements some global JavaScript functions so you don't need to use a function-node everytime you need a simple conversion like _parseFloat()_, _parseInt()_, etc.

 Functions